 When to Use the Salience Model

-The salience model can be used throughout the project life cycle, and it is beneficial when there is a lot of uncertainty involved.
+- Navigating Uncertainty: The salience model can be used throughout the project life cycle and is especially beneficial when there is a lot of uncertainty involved, providing a structured way to reassess priorities as conditions change.

 Salience Model Example